Be sure to stop by our on-site specialty food marketplace and craft beer taproom.more

 - Small studio production work under the direct supervision of the applicant is acceptable.
-Direct supervision requires that the artist oversees production work as it occurs and provides direction, feedback, and assistance.
 All work must be produced in the United States or Canada.
 The American Craft Council reserves the right to require authentication of the production process as needed and at any time during the application and exhibition process.

 WHAT IS NOT ELIGIBLE?

 - Commercially manufactured art

 - Works assembled (wholly or in part) from commercially available kits are not permitted in American Craft Council shows.
 Such items, exhibits, and/or exhibitors may be removed from the show without prior notification and/or refund of booth fee.

 - Two-dimensional art such as paintings, prints, or photographs

 - Mixed media that uses paint and canvas as its primary medium

 - Screen-printed material